 At the federal district court level, Missouri is divided into two districts: Eastern and Western

-Missouri has four judicial vacancies
+Missouri has two judicial vacancies

 Eastern District of Missouri